jmooring/hugo-docs/content/en/hosting-and-deployment/hosting-on-keycdn/index.md

 You can watch the progress and CI job output in your GitLab project under “Pipelines”.

-After verifying your CI job ran without issues, first check that your GitLab page shows up under `https://youruser.gitlab.io/reponame/` (it might look broken depending on your browser settings as all links point to your KeyCDN zone – don’t worry about that) and then by heading to whatever Zone alias / Zone URL you defined.
+After verifying your CI job ran without issues, first check that your GitLab page shows up under `https://youruser.gitlab.io/reponame/` (it might look broken depending on your browser settings as all links point to your KeyCDN zone---don't worry about that) and then by heading to whatever Zone alias / Zone URL you defined.

 To learn more about Hugo hosting options with KeyCDN, check out the complete [Hugo hosting with KeyCDN integration guide](https://www.keycdn.com/support/hugo-hosting/).